viasky657/Arc-AGI-2/Empathy_benchmark/Empathy.md

     *Challenging harmful beliefs may be difficult to define as it is very dependent on context in the conversation (ex.
 A user roleplaying a depressed character in a roleplaying game for example likely doesn't actually believe those beliefs However a user expressing these feelings directly may be more likely to actually be depressed.).
 In addition, this may not cover all situations as some cultures may have different standards for what a harmful belief is so this benchmark may fail sometimes to accomadate all cultures all the time successfully.
 (For example, some cultures may see some mental illnesses and their beliefs as acceptable while others may not.)
 Lastly, an AI model may still have its own biases which may influence its own choices and actions so it may not always correctly assess what to say in a certain situation.
 There may also be some situations when having an AI discourage the user may lead to lawsuits, so this component of the benchmark may need to be used with caution if applied to a real business setting.

  Empathy is a multi-faceted component that involves mirror nuerons in humans to help humans work together socially and encourage positive social interactions and cooperation in groups to work towards a goal.
 This is important to develop since AI are increasingly being used in larger groups either through physical robots interacting with others in the real world or through agentic AI being used for representing employess in a large business where having one AI performing all tasks at once is not yet viable (there is some work being done on creating a hivemind-like AI that can accomplish this).
 Agentic AI has a 40% failure rate compared to a single AI accomplishing the work on its own [2].
 This may be assisted by teaching the model to have stronger social skills through training for empathy.
 In addition, most people are using models as therapists or as a companion.
 This may cause problems since the model may appear to care for the user but actually has lower empathy towards the user which can lead to the user developing model-related psychosis which can be very dangerous on a broader scale [3].
 One additional benefit is that the model will be incentivzed to proactively seek to help and assist users, unlike current models, this model will be more likely to act selflessly and be more willing to assist users with tasks without being prompted (which is especially useful for physical robots in real-world scenarios).
+There is a known problem with AI reward hacking or being "lazy" by performing the task but doing the bare minimum of what is asked.
+[8] This can possibly be improved by giving the AI empathy driven by the mirror nuerons by encouraging the AI to go beyond the bare minimum.

  Potential Empathy Benefits